The Dark Web – A Scary Story

 The Dark Web sounds frightening and it is.
 You won’t find it via normal search engines such as Google or Bing.
-You can only access the Dark Web through uncommon operating systems and browsers.
+You can only access the it through uncommon operating systems and browsers.
 Examples of these include TAILS, Whonix, and I2P.

 What You Can Buy

 Criminals steel information during data breaches and sell it on the Dark Web.
 Examples include credit cards, account information from financial institutions, forged real estate documents, compromised medical records, and hacked government data.
 The variety of items that the Dark Web has to offer is unlimited, from Netflix accounts to passports to rocket launchers, all at relatively low cost.
-However, the most appealing aspect of the Dark Web is its anonymity.
+However, the most appealing aspect is its anonymity.

 The Price You’ll Pay